bcongdon/optimal_balancer/README.md

 **Notes:**

 - You can omit including the `price` for each fund, and pass the `-d` flag to have price be downloaded at runtime (uses yahoo-finance data).
-- The sum of `target_proportion`s for all sums in the config should be 1.
+- The sum of `target_proportion`s for all funds in the config should be 1.

 ## Attribution